silversub/terraform/tutorials/multi_region_web_apps.md

    ```
    {: pre}

+With your WordPress app up and running, explore the failover capabilities of your highly available WordPress architecture in {{site.data.keyword.Bluemix_notm}}.

 ## Lesson 6: Explore the high availability features of {{site.data.keyword.Bluemix_notm}}
 {: #verify_resilience}

-With your WordPress app up and running, you can now experiment what happens if one or more {{site.data.keyword.Bluemix_notm}} Virtual Server instances become unavailable.
+With your WordPress app up and running, you can now experiment with what happens if one or more {{site.data.keyword.Bluemix_notm}} Virtual Server instances become unavailable.
 {: shortdesc}

 1. Shutdown one {{site.data.keyword.Bluemix_notm}} Virtual Server instance where WordPress is deployed and observe the status change of the  {{site.data.keyword.Bluemix_notm}} Load Balancers and the availability of the web site.